inviqa/chef-php-extra/README.md

 Installs PHP_PMD with PEAR so that it can be used in Jenkins.

-## phpcpd

-Installs phpcpd which allows you to identify and duplicate code within your PHP project.

 ## PhpDocumentor

 Installs PhpDocumentor so that you can generate API documentation for you code.

-## phploc

-Installs phploc so that you can gather statistics about your PHP code.

-## PHPUnit

-Installs PHPUnit and dependencies for unit testing your PHP code.

 ## predis